fionan313/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
 For this assignment, we were tasked as a group to make a music visualizer using Processing in Java.
 Each of us was assigned a specific case to add our visuals to the program.
 Each member took on the task and made creative additions to the program.
-Using github we  there are 7 cases in total, 2 made by alannah, 2 made by fionan and 3 made by eadaoin. across each of our cases we explored a various amount of functions.
-Fionan explored 3D models and matrixes, Alannah employed mouse input for one of her cases, and Eadaoin explored her creativity by combining two of her cases to making a unique 3rd case.
+Using github we  there are 7 cases in total, 2 made by Alannah, 2 made by Fionán and 3 made by Éadaoin. across each of our cases we explored a various amount of functions.
+Fionán explored 3D models and matrixes, Alannah employed mouse input for one of her cases, and Éadaoin explored her creativity by combining two of her cases to making a unique 3rd case.
 # Instructions

 # How it works

 # What I am most proud of in the assignment
-<b>Eadaoin</b>
+<b>Éadaoin</b>
-<p>i am most proud of ...</p>
+<p>I am most proud being able to join both of my initial visuals into a 3rd visual with a mixture of my code, creating an even cooler visual.
+When I initially tried this it looked okay but not great, and with more editing and trial and erroring I was able to get my circle vertex to a place that I was really happy with and have it looking good.
+I think this visual was easier than my other 2 visuals, but only because I had already done the hard work and dealt with the difficulties involved with creating them.
+I had already learned a lot from my first 2 visuals as well so it was quicker when I was editing as I knew each of the variables and what they would change.</p>
 <br>
-<b>Fionan</b>
+<b>´Fionan</b>
 <p>i am most proud of ...</p>
 <br>
 <b>Alannah</b>